-Judge approves $800M Las Vegas shooting settlement
+Court OK’s $800M settlement for MGM Resorts, Vegas victims

 Authorities said more than 22,000 people were attending an outdoor music festival when a gunman firing military-style weapons from windows on the 32nd floor of the Mandalay Bay rained rapid-fire bullets into the crowd.

+“Brian is missed beyond words by all of us — all of our family and all of our friends,” Stephanie Fraser told The Associated Press.
+The couple had four children and stepchildren.
+She and her attorney, Dan Robinson, declined to say how much they’ll receive in the settlement.

+“With this coming to an end, it brings closure and allows us to put pieces back together,” Fraser said.
+“Brian would want that for us.”

-MGM Resorts, owner of the hotel and the concert venue, acknowledged no liability with the settlement.
+MGM Resorts, owner of the hotel and the concert venue, acknowledged no liability.
 It will pay $49 million, while its insurance companies will pay $751 million.

 “We are grateful that the decision brings families, victims and the community closer to closure,” the company said in a statement.
 It noted the anniversary of the Oct.
 1, 2017, event, calling it “a time of great sadness and reflection.”